Wonton Noodle Soup – 15 Minute Quick + Easy (VIDEO)

 Broth

-• 4 cups low sodium chicken stock or broth – this will be the base of your Wonton Noodle Soup, so use the highest quality chicken stock or broth you have access to!
+• low sodium chicken stock or broth – this will be the base of your Wonton Noodle Soup, so use the highest quality chicken stock or broth you have access to!
 Sometimes I will even use bone broth for the added health benefits and protein.

 • You can substitute with beef stock or vegetable stock.